Transform Your Home: A KonMari Journey to Calm Living

-When Hannah first reached out, she and her husband were facing a challenge many busy families will recognise: how to declutter and organise a family home when you both work long hours and weekends are filled with children’s activities.
+When Hannah first reached out, she and her husband faced a challenge many busy families recognise: how to declutter and organise a family home when both partners work long hours, and weekends are filled with children’s activities.

-With a rare week off before the school holidays, Hannah and her husband decided to use the time to tackle the clutter and create a calmer, more organised home.
+With a rare week off before the school holidays, Hannah and her husband decided to tackle the clutter and create a calmer, more organised home.

-Before we touched a single item, we talked about what daily life actually looked like for their family.
+Before we touched a single item, we discussed what daily life looked like for their family.
 What did they do regularly?
 What felt frustrating?
 Where were the little “speed bumps” in their home that slowed them down or added stress without them even realising?

-We then flipped the conversation and started to imagine how life could feel in an ideal home.
-What would make everyday easier for the family?
+We then flipped the conversation and imagined how life could feel in an ideal home.
+What would make everyday life easier for the family?
 What would help their home support the way they live?

 For Hannah's family, that meant having space to sit down together, being able to find what they needed easily, and creating systems that worked with their busy schedules rather than against them.